Unipotent linear suspensions of free groups: Effective Minkowskian congruences

 \subsubsection{Separation in virtually free vertex fillings}

-Show that certain conjugacy classes of $\Gamma$ are seperated in a preferred, characteristic, virtually free vertex filling of $\bbX$.
-For that we begin by expressing the combined effect of clean covers and vertex filling.
+Show that certain conjugacy classes of $\Gamma$ are separated in a preferred, characteristic, virtually free vertex filling of $\bbX$.
+For that, we begin by expressing the combined effect of clean covers and vertex filling.

 Proposition \ref{prop;clean-filled_0} below is of interest and close to what we need.
-However, we will need a refinement that is harder to parse, but of similar spirit, that implies this proposition.
+However, we will need a refinement that is harder to parse, but of a similar spirit, that implies this proposition.
 We state the easier result in order to indicate the direction we are taking.

 \begin{prop} Let $\Gamma$ be the fundamental group of a trivially partially suspended graph of groups $\bbX$.
 For any pair $(\gamma_1, \gamma_2)$ of non-conjugate elements of $\Gamma$ that are in vertex groups, but not conjugate to images of edge groups, there exists a normal (characteristic) finite index subgroup $\Xi$ of $\Gamma$, $m \geq 1$ such that $\gamma_1^m, \gamma_2^m$ are in $\Xi$, and there exists a virtually free quotient $V$ of $\Xi$ in which the elements $\gamma_1^m$ and $(\gamma_2^m) \in \Xi$ map on non-conjugate elements of $V$.